SUNET/cnaas-nms/docs/apiref/devices.rst

    * state (mandatory)
    * device_type (mandatory)

-There are three mandatory fields that can not be left out: hostname, state and device_type.
+There are four mandatory fields that can not be left out: hostname, state, platform and device_type.

 Device state can be one of the following: